TommyPKeane/jupyter_notebooks/README.md

 If you're offended by our rants and ravings; we apologise.
 We mean no offense, only warning.
 Jupyter (iPython) Notebooks are _not_ how you write good, reliable, robust software, and they are _not_ going to help you anywhere near as much as you think in R&D. Maaaaaybe they're ok for prototyping, but that's like saying maybe a shoe is ok as a hammer.

-Nobody wants to live in a house where all the nails were hit with shoes instead of hammers.
+Nobody wants to live in a house where all the nails were driven by shoes.

 At the very least, though, besides the oft-ignored ravings of lovable fool, you'll find some shoe-hammered house Notebooks of our own, for example or reference, or learning or burning.
 Just, please, don't spread this disease.
 Write modules and packages and functions and classes!
 Save yourself!
 Leave this place!